makyo/writing/work/sawtooth/youre-gone/youre-gone.md

 *1:24 PM Markus>* And I think she's right.

-*1:24 PM Markus>* I think I'd been holding you close to keep you safe from what I perceived as Junger.
+*1:24 PM Markus>* I think I'd been holding you close to keep you safe from what I perceived as danger.

 *1:24 PM Markus>* Rightfully so!